briggySmalls/flipdot/app/README.md

 # jim's-magic-sign ~ app

-Business logic for the smart flipdot display
+Business logic for the smart flipdot display, written in Go.

 ## Features